 In parts of Germany three weeks before Easter, it’s customary to celebrate spring’s return with a summer procession, or Sommertagszug.
 Believed to have pagan origins, the fest celebrates spring’s return and winter’s banishing.
 Children take to the streets with sticks adorned with colorful, ruffled ribbons, topped with pretzels and eggs.
 In Heidelberg, they walk alongContinue reading “Germany’s Sommertagszug Tradition: Greeting Spring & Bidding Farewell to Winter”

-Osterbrunnen, or Easter fountains, herald spring’s return to chilly Germany’s Franconia or Franken region.
-Each year, wells and fountains in town centers are dressed with boxwood cuttings, ribbons and delicately-painted pastel eggs.
-The custom celebrates water’s life-giving properties.
-The decorations typically spring up one week before Easter Sunday and they grace the fountains for aContinue reading “Frohe Ostern – Easter Greetings From Germany”
+Every spring, Osterbrunnen — or Easter fountains — herald spring’s return to Germany’s Franconia (Franken) region.
+Wells and fountains in town centers are dressed with boxwood cuttings, ribbons, and delicately-painted pastel eggs.
+This custom celebrates water’s life-giving properties.
+The decorations typically spring up one week before Easter Sunday and then grace the fountains for aContinue reading “Frohe Ostern – Easter Greetings From Germany”